-If you fancy doing something slightly different, take a look at our 8 ways to raise money for charity below for some ideas and inspiration:
+If you fancy doing something slightly different, take a look at our 8 ways to raise money for charity below for some ideas and inspiration.

 Whether you are a Chippendale or a Calendar Girl, teasing but tasteful calendars are a great way to raise a smile and start earning some cash for your charity, but where should you start?

-- Think of a theme: The theme you choose can make or break your calendar, so contact a friend or family member to get their opinions.
+Think of a theme: The theme you choose can make or break your calendar, so contact a friend or family member to get their opinions.

-- Pick a photographer: Friends and family members can also be a good place to look for free photography, just make sure they are good behind the lens of a camera to make your photos as attractive as possible.
+Pick a photographer: Friends and family members can also be a good place to look for free photography, just make sure they are good behind the lens of a camera to make your photos as attractive as possible.

-- Find a cheap printer: There are lots of different companies who offer discounted printing rates for charity calendars meaning you can keep costs down and offer your calendar at a price people will be glad to pay.
+Find a cheap printer: There are lots of different companies who offer discounted printing rates for charity calendars meaning you can keep costs down and offer your calendar at a price people will be glad to pay.

-- Choose a launch date: Of course, where a calendar is concerned timing is essential so aim to have you calendar finished and ready to sell at either the start of the year, start of the academic year or the financial year to maximise your sales.
+Choose a launch date: Of course, where a calendar is concerned timing is essential so aim to have you calendar finished and ready to sell at either the start of the year, start of the academic year or the financial year to maximise your sales.

 Sell, sell, sell: Before you start selling your charity calendar you will need to check whether you should be charging and paying VAT on your sales.

 Unless you are selling directly through a registered charity that has a specific exemption in place it is likely you will need to pay this levy.
-For more information visit the HMRC website.

 You may think that releasing a charity single is reserved for national celebrities and pop stars.